kamilaworonicz-ba/digital-editorial-workflow/docs/02_requirements.md

       Required changes are distributed across separate marked-up proofs rather than managed as one coherent set of corrections.
     </td>
     <td>
-      The system shall allow the Managing Editor to create an annotation linked to a text or visual element, or to a specific page location, and describe the required correction.
-For submitted trial-edited text, the system shall automatically create an annotation containing the proposed replacement text.
-Each annotation shall have an <code>Open</code> or <code>Resolved</code> status and be visible to the DTP Specialist.
+     The system shall allow the Managing Editor to create an annotation — linked to a text or visual element, a specific page location, or automatically generated from submitted trial-edited text — describing the required correction, with an initial status of `Open`.
+The system shall allow the DTP Specialist to mark an annotation `Resolved`, and the Managing Editor to reopen it if further correction is required.
     </td>
   </tr>

   <tr>
     <td><strong>FR-05</strong></td>
     <td>
-      The system shall allow the DTP Specialist to update the interactive preview with the latest version of the production layout while preserving existing annotations, their statuses and their association with the relevant content.
+     The system shall allow the DTP Specialist to update the interactive preview with the latest version of the production layout, while preserving existing annotations, their statuses and their association with the relevant content.
+If the target of an `Open` annotation is no longer available after the update, the annotation shall remain `Open` and be flagged for reassignment.
+If the target of a `Resolved` annotation is no longer available, the annotation shall remain `Resolved` and accessible from the correction list, without being anchored in the current layout.
     </td>
   </tr>